3 Critical Digital Wellness Habits for College Freshmen

 Solution:

-Consider leaving the gaming console at home to start and then re-evaluate over Winter Break
+Consider leaving the gaming console at home to start their new college experience and then re-evaluate over winter break.

 Do they have specific social goals for their first year?